-Myopia Control: What Every Parent Should Know to Protect Their Child’s Vision
+Myopia Control: What Every Parent Should Know to Protect Their Child’s Vision in 2026

 Eye Care, We Care – Care Optics

 As parents, we want to give our children every possible advantage—from a great education to a healthy diet and a safe environment.
-But one thing that often gets overlooked is their eye health.
-And when it comes to children’s vision, Myopia—commonly known as short-sightedness—is becoming more common than ever.
-At Care Optics, we specialise in Myopia Control, helping children maintain clearer vision and a brighter future.
+But one thing that often gets overlooked is the long-term health of their eyes.

-Let’s explore what Myopia is, how to spot it in your child, and the amazing ways we can help manage and slow its progression.
+In this guide, we explore what Myopia is, the latest 2026 trends, and the groundbreaking ways we can help manage and slow its progression.

 What Is Myopia?